-Stephen Hillenburg, the Creator of the show is a marine biologist, and presented his idea for the show to Nickelodeon in a bizarre way.
-He brought in a fish tank into the boardroom, and explained what was living inside.
+The show's creator, Stephen Hillenburg, was a marine biologist.
+When he pitched the show to Nickelodeon, he brought a fish tank into the boardroom, and explained what was living inside.
 He then placed a cartoon drawing of SpongeBob into the tank and said "This is SpongeBob, the star of your new show."

 Over the years, many fans of the show have asked Tom Kenny to lend SpongeBob's voice to their voice-mail and answering machines.
 In an interview, he joked that these custom messages might be more common than the factory-default voice.

 While Stephen Hillenburg was a director for Rocko's Modern Life (1993), he showed the show's writer, Martin Olson, a comic book called "The Intertidal Zone", that Hillenburg drew in college.
 Olson loved it, and suggested that Stephen re-write it as an undersea cartoon series, which became SpongeBob SquarePants.